Parkland students start school year with tightened security

 PARKLAND, Fla.
 (AP) — Students at Marjory Stoneman Douglas High School Wednesday returned to a more secure campus as they began their first new school year since a gunman killed 17 people in the freshman building.
-But some say they still won’t feel safe despite $6.5 million spent on security enhancements, including 18 safety monitors, new classroom locks and upgraded video surveillance.
+But some say they still won’t feel protected despite $6.5 million spent on security enhancements, including 18 safety monitors, new classroom locks and upgraded video surveillance.

-All wore lanyards with IDs around their necks as they walked past a heavy police presence.
-Volunteers greeted them with German Shepherds, and a helicopter hovered overhead as a throng of media watched from across the street.
+All the students wore lanyards with IDs around their necks as they walked past a heavy police presence.
+Volunteers greeted them with German shepherds, and a helicopter hovered overhead as a throng of media watched from across the street.

+Samantha Deitsch, 15, said she’s grateful for the changes, but “there’s literally no place that I am every day that I feel 100 percent safe and the thought doesn’t go through my head that someone could come in with a gun.”

+Anijah Avera, 16, said she mostly doesn’t think about the shooting except for “a little bit this morning… we have better security now so I feel a little more at ease.”

 Most Read Nation & World Stories